Cloud-CV/EvalAI/docs/source/architecture_decisions.md

 This way one can easily identify where a particular API is located.

-We use underscore **_** in URL patterns.
+We use underscores **_** in URL patterns.

 ### Processing submission messages asynchronously

-When a submission message is made, a REST API is called which saves the data related to submission in the database.
+When a submission message is made, a REST API is called, which saves the data related to submission in the database.
 A submission involves the processing and evaluation of `input_file`.
-This file is used to evaluate the submission and then decides the status of the submission whether it is _FINISHED_ or _FAILED_.
+This file is used to evaluate the submission and then decides the status of the submission, either _FINISHED_ or _FAILED_.

 One way to process the submission was to evaluate it as soon as it was made and hence blocking the request of the participant.
 Blocking the request here means to send the response to the participant only when the submission has been submitted and its output is known.
 This would have worked fine if the number of the submissions made is very low, but this is not the case.